Using Your Internal Networks to Boost Your Media Campaign

 The most underutilized resource at organizations is their staff.
 As a result, marketing managers often wholly ignore other departments when developing an external marketing strategy.
 Doing so is a huge mistake not only for your company culture but also for your marketing campaign.

-Your employees are vital to making sure the campaign works.
+Your employees are vital to your campaign's success.

 Consider your internal audience a significant stakeholder or audience in your campaign.
-Consider them a critical audience that you must meet and reach their needs before any other.
-That might be radical, but employees are more powerful than any eyes you will get online.
-They advocate for the organization, have deep networks, and will actively be a mouthpiece for the organization.
-If you don't now, train them so they can save your organization or business money on marketing in the future.
+Consider them a critical audience you must meet and reach their needs before others.
+That might be radical, but employees are more potent than any eyes you will get online.
+They advocate for the organization, have deep networks, and will actively be its mouthpiece.
+If you don't know, train them so they can save your organization or business money on marketing in the future.

 Who, when, and how do I inform internal staff?